|

 Artificial Lures

-While live bait, and definitely minnows are the ideal choice for crappie, Artificial Lures provide a simplistic ease to fish when ever the opportunity presents itself.
+While live bait, and definitely minnows are the ideal choice for crappie, Artificial Lures provide a simplistic ease to fish whenever the opportunity presents itself.

 With that in mind here are some of the most common lures used for crappie.